Here’s everything you need to know before taking cannabis edibles.

 -

-Not all edibles feel the same even at the same THC level – gummies, chocolates, tablets, drinks, and live resin or rosin edibles all absorb differently and create different effects.
+Not all edibles feel the same even at the same THC level – gummies, chocolates, tablets, drinks, and live resin or rosin edibles absorb differently and create different effects.

 -